qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sustaining_members/sustaining_members.rst

 * organize and support our contributor meetings and QGIS conferences

 QGIS.ORG wants to be transparent with the funds we receive and how we spend them.
-Please have a look at the financial reports and budgets in our :ref:`QGIS_finances'` section.
+Please have a look at the financial reports and budgets in our :ref:`QGIS_finances` section.

 How can you support the QGIS Development
 ========================================